wifinigel/wiperf/mkdocs/docs/probe_platform.md

 # Probe Platform

-Wiperf has been primarily designed to work on the NEO2 version of the WLAN Pi platform and the Raspberry Pi.
+Wiperf has been primarily designed to work on the NEO2 version of the WLAN Pi platform and the Raspberry Pi platforms.

 ## WLAN Pi

 ![WLAN Pi](images/wlanpi.png)

 Wiperf is baked in to the image of the WLAN Pi.
 It can be activated by switching in to wiperf mode on the WLAN Pi.
-Find out more details at the official documentation site for the WLAN Pi: [https://wlan-pi.github.io/wlanpi-documentation/](https://wlan-pi.github.io/wlanpi-documentation/)
+Find out more details at the official documentation site for the WLAN Pi: [https://wlan-pi.github.io/wlanpi-documentation/](https://wlan-pi.github.io/wlanpi-documentation/){target=_blank}

 ## Raspberry Pi